imutahi/seniorproject/README.md

 - Wrote new tests for the implemented front end design changes
 - Experimented with Stripe for E-Commerce.
 - Updated the Identity providers
+- Created a page that shows the Team's information.

+## Sprint Deliverables - 4/14
+-